solana-foundation/developer-content/docs/core/programs/anchor.md

 [Anchor](https://www.anchor-lang.com/) uses
 [Rust macros](https://doc.rust-lang.org/book/ch19-06-macros.html) to reduce boilerplate code and simplify the implementation of common security checks required for writing Solana programs.

+Think of Anchor as a framework for Solana programs much like Next.js is for web development.
+Just as Next.js allows developers to create websites using React instead of relying solely on HTML and TypeScript, Anchor provides a set of tools and abstractions that make building Solana programs more intuitive and secure.

-The main macros include:
+The main macros found in an Anchor program include:

 - [`declare_id`](/docs/core/programs#declare_id): Specifies the program's
   on-chain address